roemvaar/cs_notes/docs/linux_kernel/linux_kernel.md

 # Linux Kernel

-## What is the Linux kernel and what is its purpose?
+## What is the Linux kernel, and what is its purpose?

 In typical OS architecture, the kernel is responsible for accessing and sharing the hardware securely and fairly with multiple applications.